A-Marambe/Sentinel_API_download/README.md

 # Sentinel_API_download
-Download Sentinel images for given set of ROIs, given time frame and produce a desired band stack tiff and png for quality control
+Download Sentinel images for given set of ROIs, given time frame and produce a desired band stack tiff and png for quality control.
+Will be usefull in time series analysis using sentinel images.

 # Functionality
 1. download s2 images directly from API
 2. capable of download only for given rois